¿Hablas español? You can download or print this self-installation booklet in Spanish to better help you in setting up your Fiber Internet.

-Watch this Google Fiber self-installation video or follow the step-by-step instructions below to install service using a provided Self-Installation Kit.Step 1: Locate and power the Fiber Jack
+Watch this Google Fiber self-installation video or follow the step-by-step instructions below to install service using a provided Self-Installation Kit.Step 1: Locate your Fiber Jack

 Our Installation Specialist has already installed a Fiber Jack on your wall.
-That's where the Internet signal enters your home.
-In this step, you'll locate and power up the Fiber Jack.
+That's where the internet signal enters your home.

 Find the Fiber Jack installed on your wall.
 (It might be in a closet, behind a couch, in the garage, or in another out-of-the way place.)

-Note: If your Fiber Jack does not have a power cord, it is powered over Ethernet (POE).
-Use the Power over Ethernet instructions to powercycle the Fiber Jack.
+Note: Use the Power over Ethernet instructions below to powercycle the Fiber Jack:

 Troubleshooting tip: If the light on the Fiber Jack doesn't turn blue after 15 minutes, powercycle your Fiber Jack in one of the following ways based on the type of Fiber Jack you have.

 To powercycle the Fiber Jack (Power over Ethernet):